Nissan Sentra: Safety

 The Tsuru/Sentra in its most basic configuration with no airbags for Latin America received 0 stars for adult occupants and 0 stars for infants from Latin NCAP in 2013.

+In October 2016, the Insurance Institute for Highway Safety (IIHS), Latin NCAP, and Global NCAP jointly performed a 50 percent overlap test with a 2015 Tsuru against its modern counterpart, a 2016 Versa.
+In the test, both cars were traveling at 40 mph before impact; the Tsuru buckled upon impact, compromising the cabin to the extent where the steering column and dashboard are thrusted onto the driver's torso as well as the driver's head fatally striking the deformed A-pillar, while the Versa's front clip absorbed the brunt of the impact and its cabin remained intact, protecting the driver.

 Fourth generation (B14; 1995)

 Introduced on January 5, 1995, the Sentra changed from an independent rear suspension to a torsion beam setup.
 Some variants were not equipped with a rear swaybar or rear disc brakes.
 Many of these vehicles equipped with the 1.6-liter DOHC engine that had Nissan's Variable Intake Valve Timing Control System (NVTCS) and standard 5-speed manual transmission can achieve upwards of 30–40 MPG depending on conditions.
 This generation is also the first generation in Mexico wearing the Sentra name.
-It is also the first Sentra generation exclusively sold in sedan form, as the coupe was dropped in favour of the Nissan 200SX reintroduction.
+It is also the first Sentra generation exclusively sold in sedan form, as the coupe was dropped in favor of the Nissan 200SX reintroduction.
 The revived 200SX also replaced the related Nissan NX.

 All engines in the B14 line up came with timing chains, designed to last the vehicle's lifetime.

-The B14 Sentra platform was offered several trims, Base, XE, GXE, GLE, SE and SE Limited.
-Base and XE come with 13-inch steel wheels with hubcaps, GXE prior to 1998 also included 13-inch wheels.
-The only difference between trims is the GXE and up, come with rear seat trunk access, rear headrests, a grip-assist handle on the passenger side, additional fabric on doors and seats as opposed to vinyl, power windows, locks, mirrors, etc.
+The B14 Sentra platform was offered in several trims, starting in 1995 with the Base, XE, GXE, and GLE.
+The Base and XE came with 13-inch steel wheels with hubcaps and had a minor redesign to the rear light assembly.
+The GXE and up came with rear seat trunk access, rear headrests, a grip-assist handle on the passenger side, additional fabric on doors and seats instead of vinyl, and power windows, locks, mirrors, etc. These trims continued unchanged until 1998 with the introduction of the SE trim in between GXE and GLE.
+The SE trim got all the performance parts (minus the limited-slip differential).
 The GLE, SE, and Special Edition include in some instances leather, rear spoiler and moonroof, and keyless entry packages.
+This generation saw the end of assembly in Smyrna, Tennessee.